 Our choice: Sandero 0.9 TCe Laureate

 The mid-range Ambience model looks a little less basic thanks to its colour-coded bumpers and plastic wheel trims, while the range-topping Laureate gets a dab of style courtesy of a chrome front grille, 15-inch alloy wheels and front fog lights.

-The Sandero's steering is heavy at low speeds and it suffers from kickback over mid-corner bumps.
-The very soft suspensions also sees the Dacia roll and lurch through sharp bends – although the car never feels anything other than safe and predictable.
+Despite standard power assistance, the Sandero's steering is heavy at low speeds and it suffers from kickback over mid-corner bumps.
+A very soft suspension also means the Dacia rolls and lurch through sharp bends – although the car never feels anything other than safe and predictable.

 Despite having only been on sale in the UK since 2012, Dacia's cars use proven Renault mechanical parts, so they should be relatively drama free.